-As compared to stationary operations, mobile operations are activities that might involve different treatments.
-Devices having greater mobility might be necessary such as signs mounted on trucks.
+As compared to stationary and short-duration operations, mobile operations are activities which workers rarely exit their vehicles during the operation, such as retrieving large debris during sweeping, quick adjustment while striping, mowing, etc. Because of these operations, devices having greater mobility might be necessary such as signs mounted on trucks.
 Devices that are larger, more imposing, or more visible can be used effectively and economically.
 The mobility of the TTC zone is important.

 Guidance.
 Safety in mobile operations should not be compromised by using fewer devices simply because the operation will frequently change its location.

-Option.
+Guidance.
 Appropriately colored or marked vehicles with high-intensity rotating, flashing, oscillating, or strobe lights may be used in place of signs and channelizing devices for mobile operations.
-These vehicles may be augmented with signs or arrow boards.
+These vehicles should be augmented with signs and arrow boards.

 Guidance.
-When mobile operations are being performed, a shadow vehicle equipped with an arrow board or a sign should follow the work vehicle, especially when vehicular traffic speeds or volumes are high.
-Where feasible, warning signs should be placed along the roadway and moved periodically as work progresses.
+When mobile operations are being performed, protective vehicles/TMAs equipped with an arrow board and a sign should follow the work vehicle, especially when vehicular traffic speeds or volumes are high.

-Under high-volume conditions, consideration should be given to scheduling mobile operations work during off-peak hours.
+Under high-volume conditions, consideration should be given to scheduling mobile operation work during off-peak hours.

 If there are mobile operations on a high-speed travel lane of a multi-lane divided highway, arrow boards should be used.